 Almost everything you own and use for personal or investment purposes is a capital asset.
-Examples include a home, personal use items like household furnishings, and stocks or bonds held as investments.
-When a capital asset is sold, the difference between the basis in the asset and the amount it is sold for is a capital gain or a capital loss.
-Generally an asset's basis is its cost, however, if you received the asset as a gift or inheritance, refer to Topic 703 for information about your basis.
-You have a capital gain if you sell the asset for more than your basis.
-You have a capital loss if you sell the asset for less than your basis.
-Losses from the sale of personal-use property, such as your home or car, are not deductible.
+Examples include a home, personal-use items like household furnishings, and stocks or bonds held as investments.
+When you sell a capital asset, the difference between the adjusted basis in the asset and the amount you realized from the sale is a capital gain or a capital loss.
+Generally, an asset's basis is its cost to the owner, but if you received the asset as a gift or inheritance, refer to Topic 703 for information about your basis.
+For information on calculating adjusted basis, refer to Publication 551, Basis of Assets.
+You have a capital gain if you sell the asset for more than your adjusted basis.
+You have a capital loss if you sell the asset for less than your adjusted basis.
+Losses from the sale of personal-use property, such as your home or car, aren't tax deductible.

-There are three exceptions where capital gains may be taxed at rates greater than 15%:
+There are a few other exceptions where capital gains may be taxed at rates greater than 15%:

 - Net capital gains from selling collectibles (such as coins or art) are taxed at a maximum 28% rate.

-Note: Net short-term capital gains are subject to taxation at your ordinary income tax rate.
+Note: Net short-term capital gains are subject to taxation as ordinary income at graduated tax rates.

 If you have a taxable capital gain, you may be required to make estimated tax payments.
-Refer to Publication 505, Tax Withholding and Estimated Tax, for additional information.
+For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes, and Do You Have to Pay Estimated Tax?

-If your capital losses exceed your capital gains, the amount of the excess loss that can be claimed is the lesser of $3,000, ($1,500 if you are married filing separately) or your total net loss as shown on line 16 of the Form 1040, Schedule D (PDF).
+If your capital losses exceed your capital gains, the amount of the excess loss that you can claim on line 13 of Form 1040 to lower your income is the lesser of $3,000, ($1,500 if married filing separately) or your total net loss shown on line 16 of the Form 1040, Schedule D (PDF).
 If your net capital loss is more than this limit, you can carry the loss forward to later years.
-You may use the Capital Loss Carryover Worksheet found in either Publication 550, Investment Income and Expenses, or the Form 1040, Schedule D Instructions (PDF), Capital Gains and Losses, to figure the amount eligible to be carried forward.
+You may use the Capital Loss Carryover Worksheet found in Publication 550, Investment Income and Expenses, or in the Form 1040, Schedule D Instructions, to figure the amount you can carry forward.